SamZhang02/code-editor/README.md

 This is the container image for where user submitted codes will be ran.

+You should also provide environment variables as per any instances of `.env.example`.
+In this project, you need to provide an environment variable indicating the server's url in the `/client` codes.

 ## Running the project

 I use `just` as a script runner, with available scripts located in the